blacksnowmartin/Solana-Development-Set-Up/Guide.md

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh

 ### Step 2: Install Solana CLI
 Install the Solana CLI by executing:

 ```bash
 sh -c "$(curl -sSfL https://release.solana.com/stable/install)"

+Step 3: Run a Local Validator
+Start a local Solana validator for testing your programs:

+bash
+Copy code
+solana-test-validator
+Setting Up Your Project
+Creating a Solana DApp
+You can scaffold a new Solana project using:

+bash
+Copy code
+npx create-solana-dapp <project-name>
+This command generates a new project with all necessary files and basic configurations.

+Development Workflow
+Onchain Program Development
+Write your program: Use Rust to write onchain programs.
+Compile and Deploy: Use the Solana CLI to compile and deploy your programs.
+Testing: Run tests locally using solana-test-validator.
+Client-side Development
+Develop your client-side application in your preferred language.
+Solana supports several SDKs:

+Rust: solana_sdk
+JavaScript/TypeScript: @solana/web3.js
+Python: solders
+Java: solanaj
+Go: solana-go
+Example Commands
+Compile your onchain program:

+bash
+Copy code
+cargo build-bpf
+Deploy your onchain program:

+bash
+Copy code
+solana program deploy /path/to/your/program.so
+Useful Resources
+Solana Documentation
+Solana Cookbook
+Solana StackExchange
+Contributing
+We welcome contributions!
+Please read our contributing guidelines for more details.

+License